ktzevani/myspinbot/README.md

 # 🌀 MySpinBot

 > _“Objectiveness is overrated!
-We are ditching it responsibly.”_
+Let's ditch it responsibly.”_

 Welcome to **MySpinBot**, the open-source, fully local platform for generating short personalized AI videos of talking “bots” — the kind that spin their way through LoRA training, voice cloning, and lip-syncing, all while pretending not to melt your GPU.